probcomp/bayesrest/README.md

 BayesREST requires that you provide it a `.bdb` file for which analysis has already been performed.
 Rename that file `database.bdb` and place it at the project root.

-### 4. Unpack `loom` libraries
+### 4. If you're using the loom backend, add loom libraries

-If you are using the `loom` backend, you will need to get a `.tar` file of the loom library files and unpack it in the repo's root directory.
+If you are using the `loom` backend, you will need to add loom libraries to your repo.
+This has somtimes been done by unpacking a `.tar` file of the loom library files into the repo's root directory.

 ### 5. Configuration